 What are the steps in the hiring process?

-Application, initial screening, LawFit (physical agility course), written testing, polygraph examination, background investigation, panel interview, medical screening, psychological screening.
+Application, initial screening, LawFit (physical agility course), written testing, panel interview, background investigation, polygraph examination, medical screening, and psychological screening.

 What is the work schedule like?

-The schedule of a CPO is variable and changes to address seasonal patrol needs.
-Officers can expect to have off two weekends a month and are given flexibility in their daily schedules, but will be required to work some holidays.
+The schedule of a CPO is variable and changes to address seasonal patrol needs, with a focus on early mornings and evening and night patrols throughout the year.
+Officers can normally expect to have off two weekends a month and are given flexibility in their daily schedules but will be required to work some holidays.
 This flexibility includes varying start/stop times and working split shifts.
 District supervisors are responsible for determining the monthly district schedule and work closely with their officers to incorporate day off preferences and coverage needs.
-The flexibility offered will provide ample time to enjoy outdoor activities such as hunting, fishing, and boating.
+The flexibility offered will provide ample opportunity to spend time with family and friends, or enjoy outdoor activities such as hunting, fishing, boating, and wildlife viewing.

 Who can I speak with to find out more about a career as a Conservation Police Officer?